Family violence has significant mental health impacts, and a growing body of research is recognising the far-reaching effects on women and children.

 Family violence is common in Australia.
-For everyone involved, the physical, social and mental health effects can be devastating and long lasting.
-Family violence can happen to anyone and in any kind of relationship, and is most often perpetrated by a partner, but it can also be another family member.
+For everyone involved, the physical, social and mental health effects can be devastating and long-lasting.
+Family violence can happen to anyone and in any kind of relationship.
+It is most often perpetrated by a partner, but can also be perpetrated by another family member.

-Statistics from the Personal Safety Survey report that one in six women and one in 16 men have experienced physical or sexual violence from a current or previous cohabiting partner.
-Additionally, one in four women and one in 20 men have experienced emotional abuse.
+Statistics from the Personal Safety Survey report for the 2021-22 financial year show that one in four women and one in eight men experienced violence by an intimate partner or family member.
+Additionally, one in four women and one in seven men have experienced cohabiting partner emotional abuse.
 One woman is killed every nine days and one man is killed every 29 days by a partner.

 “For example, if a woman is being constantly told by an abusive partner that she is not capable, that her decisions are always wrong, and that she is a bad person – her confidence is going to be severely affected.
 Whether other people believe and support women also affects how they feel about themselves.”

 Living with family violence can have a significant impact on parenting.

 “When you don’t feel safe or are constantly fearful of what your partner or family member will do, creating a safe environment for your children can be challenging.
 Women who have escaped violence but are still contending with the mental health fallout of violence can find it particularly hard to parent their children.
 For example, if you become distressed or feel overwhelmed, it can be difficult to help children feel secure or teach them to self-soothe.
 In order to cope, some women may withdraw to protect themselves, and so find it hard to be present with their children,” says Anne-Laure.

 Children who witness or are aware of family violence can also experience PTSD, depression and anxiety.
 They may start acting younger and become clingy, have tantrums or wet their bed.
 They may also be irritable, and have disrupted sleep and nightmares.
 Problems at school, acting out and poor concentration can also be signs of children not doing well.